The Onset

-The Onset were formed in 1987 by Mike Badger after he left his former band The La's.
+The Onset were an indie rock band formed in 1987 by Mike Badger after he left his former band the La's.
 Badger teamed up with locals Danny Dean on guitar, Hamish Cameron on piano and Colin Becket on drums.
 The first demo "Let's Go Home" can be found on the 2006 compilation CD, Lo Fi Electric Excursions by Mike Badger & Friends.

 History

 Their sound was heavily influenced by American bluegrass and country music merged with a dose of punky rock 'n' roll.
 On hearing the demo Geoff Davies of Liverpool's independent record label Probe Plus Records arranged for the band to record their first LP The Pool Of Life (Probe 19).

 The Pool Of Life was recorded at Ameritz Studios in Birkenhead during May 1988.
 Ten musicians contributed to the LP, but by the time of its release, the Onset's lineup had stabilised to just five.
 Mike and Danny being joined by Simon Cousins (from Wiltshire Folk Rock band Ophiuchus) on bass, Tony Russell on drums, and Paul Hemmings (from the La's) on guitar, slide and mandolin.
 The LP was greeted with rave reviews by the Music Press but failed to make any impression, with little radio or TV air play.
 The band made promotional videos for two tracks from the album, "Too Proud To Start" and "Precious Love".

 Recording Sessions followed in 1989 at various Liverpool Studios, however no further releases until 1990 when the Onset recorded in London with Dave Dix (of Black's "Wonderful Life" fame) as their producer.
 With Dave Dix they recorded three songs, "What Say You", "First I Feel You" and "Two Step Angels".
 These were released in 1990 as the What Say You EP (Onset 1) on the Furious Fish label.
 To promote the EP the Onset filmed a video for "First I Feel You", playing at Liverpool's Pier Head in the old Atlantic Liner Terminal.